fanluo12/LC/Greedy/greedy_instructions.md

 We use variable size to track increasing size of character chain.
 For loop string, identify each character's last index with a variable end.
 In the meantime size++ on each loop.
 If i== end, add size to array list

+## 678. Valid Parenthesis String
+Use leftMin and leftMax two variables to update brackets number For loop through string, if character is '(', add 1 on two variables.
+If character is ')', minus 1 on two variables.
+What we need to do is track leftMax to see if it is less than 0, if so, return false.
+For leftMin, since may have '*', so once leftMin < 0 reset leftMin to 0.
+Based on these circumstance we can see the third judge of if statement is that once met '*', leftMin -- and leftMax ++